GoogleChrome/web.dev/src/site/content/en/handbook/adding-a-course/index.md

 your courses' url.
 For example, the directory `src/site/content/en/css` has a `projectKey` of `css` and is accessible at [web.dev/learn/css](https://web.dev/learn/css).

 Add an `index.md` to the root of this directory.
-This will be your courses' landing page.
+This will be your course's landing page.
 You can [copy the one from Learn CSS](https://github.com/GoogleChrome/web.dev/blob/main/src/site/content/en/learn/css/index.md) as a starter.

 Finally, add an `11tydata.js` file in this directory.
 The file name should match